karllhughes/portable-cto-book-1/2-product-development/3-process.md

 Finally, go back over your company goals and new product priorities.
 Do they align?
 If not, is there a good reason why they don't?
 It may seem obvious that a startup's technical team should be solving business problems, but all too often startups put their tech teams into solving imaginary problems like scaling before they actually become "problems" for anyone in the business.

 As for the execution of meetings like this, sticky notes can be good; a whiteboard will work; a tool like Trello is also good if you've got a large TV or projector for everyone to see.
+Just make sure everyone on the executive team can block off the time to invest themselves in this meeting fully.

-### 2. Weekly Planning Meetings
+### 2. Weekly Product Orientation Meetings

-When your team is just a few people, your process will be much different from what it becomes with a team of 50 or 100.
+The next meeting cadence you want to establish for product development is a weekly planning and prioritization review.

+#### Prioritizing Next Up

+At this meeting your goal is to look at the big picture projects you planned for and start breaking them down into actionable plans.
+I would not encourage you to write specifications (business or technical) during this meeting if you can help it though.
+Ideally, you will look at the projects on your list and divy them up between team members who know the business problem you're trying to solve best.

+Each week at this meeting, you should look at the notes each team member (let's call them project owners) has compiled for their project and make sure everyone agrees with the requirements and notes they have made.
+If there's a dispute, allow a short discussion.
+If the dispute is not resolved, then table the issue and plan a meeting dedicated to working out that issue.

-### 3. Triaging Bugs and Feature Requests
+#### Triaging Bugs and Feature Requests

 ### 4. Speccing Work for Engineers

-### 5. Development and Testing
+### 5. Development, Testing, and Demonstrating

 ### 6. Deployments

 ## Tools and Other Tips

+When your team is just a few people, your process will be much different from what it becomes with a team of 50 or 100.